 TRANSPORT Smart Classes show key buyer side stakeholders how they can deploy the latest digital technology-enabled solutions, data-driven strategies and best practices to tackle their transport sector challenges (e.g. around congestion, traffic flows, air pollution and emissions, noise, first and last mile mobility, customer experience, cost effectiveness, connecting transport networks, managing and maintaining assets & infrastructure) and deliver a transport system that will allow passengers to travel efficiently, safely and with minimal impact on the environment.
 Delegates include commissioning, procurement, trialling and partnering leads, senior influencers and strategic decision makers from progressive city, borough, metropolitan, district and county councils; public and private transport operators/service providers; sub-regional transport bodies, combined authorities, integrated transport authorities and passenger transport executives; DfT and supporting national transport agencies; prime contractors etc. Core themes range from on-demand transport and MaaS applications, EVs and e-mobility, predictive traffic management, journey time monitoring, smart parking and enforcing CAZs and LEZs, to analysing people movements, new ways of visualising data, connected and autonomous vehicles, intelligent street lighting, real-time transport modelling, and smart ticketing and fare collection.

 The 9 TRANSPORT editions we’ve hosted to date for burgeoning smart city-regions around the UK have been universally commended!
 Check out the testimonials and feedback from some of our previous delegates, sponsors and supporters or take a look at the “Retrospectives Round-Ups” from our London & South East England 2018, Scotland 2018, North of England 2018, South West England & Wales 2018, Midlands 2019 and North of England 2019 editions.
-Since TRANSPORT Smart Classes are organised on a regional basis, a “series” sponsorship option equates to a genuine “Roadshow” opportunity!
+Since TRANSPORT Smart Classes are organised on a regional basis (with another 6 editions planned over the next 12 months), a “series” sponsorship option equates to a genuine “Roadshow” opportunity!

 EMISSIONS & AIR QUALITY Smart Classes show key buyer side stakeholders how they can deploy the latest digital technology-enabled solutions, data-driven strategies and best practices to improve urban air quality and drive down emissions and air pollution in the UK’s cities and regions.
 Delegates include commissioning, procurement, trialling and partnering leads, senior influencers and strategic decision makers from progressive city, borough, metropolitan, district and county councils; public and private transport operators/service providers; sub-regional transport bodies, combined authorities, integrated transport authorities and passenger transport executives; freight and logistics operators; port operators; vehicle manufacturers; energy providers; potential partners from industry and healthcare; DfT, Defra, BEIS, DHSC and supporting national agencies etc. Core themes range from IoT smart emissions monitoring, hyperlocal air quality monitoring, air pollution forecasting models based on neural networks, air pollution abatement systems/technologies, and mapping and visualising air quality in real-time, to managing and enforcing clean air and low emission zones, machine learning techniques to analyse weather and emissions data, deploying telematics and geo-fencing technology, indoor air quality innovations, EVs and hydrogen buses, Mobility-as-a-Service and commercial sector initiatives such as emissions based parking tariffs and anti-pollution bus stops.